 Don’t bring IDP?
 You run at least 50,000rp risk (around $ 4USD).
 Alright might not make you leave, but the hassle of dealing with Indonesian police must.
 Believe me, you want to avoid it if you can.

-There is a lot to note while driving in Bali!
+Rules of the road: There is a lot to note while driving in Bali!
 Look.
 Source: Asia Travel (Shutterstock) for those who have just driven in Bali, it can intimidate a little at first.
 You will definitely hear many horns!
 However, horns are generally not accustomed to being aggressive here – more is a way to tell you that someone is there.

 You might not use your horn at home, but it’s time to change your driving style if you want to stay here!
 Use it to warn other road users that you are there, especially when it comes to a narrow-angle or when you will overtake.

-Like Britain, Japan and Thailand, Indonesian people drive on the left.
+Like Britain, Japan, and Thailand, Indonesian people drive on the left.
 So, make sure you do it!
 The driver in Bali often won’t see beforehand during the left, they will only listen to the horn.
 You also need to watch the front of your car, because the scooter moves quickly around the car on the road.
 It’s up to you to avoid hitting anything in front of the vehicle.

-You may feel he will obey the rules of the road in Bali, but one of the things you still have to pay attention to is a traffic police.
+You may feel he will obey the rules of the road in Bali, but one of the things you still have to pay attention to is the traffic police.
 They can stop you for the smallest thing.
 And as a tourist, you can’t possibly get out there.

 Best advice?
 Keep calm.
 They might say you have committed a serious violation, even though you know you haven’t.
 Keep calm.
 Not a bribe.
 When they say you can pay them some money, tell them that you don’t have much.
 Usually, ‘alright’ will be among 10,000rp – less than US dollars, and 100,000rp – around $ 7.
-However, if you argue or aggressive, it’s fine it will be more!
+However, if you argue or are aggressive, it’s fine it will be more!

 The best car rental company in Bali

 So, now you know how to rent a car in Bali, it’s time to see from where to rent.
-There are so many choices on the island, but not everywhere the same has a reputation and reliable as the next one.
+There are so many choices on the island, but not everywhere the same has a reputation and reliability as the next one.

 If you want to get everything signed, sealed, and sent before you arrive, then Vw Tour And Transport Bali is a good choice.
 You can order your car then pay on arrival.
 If you prefer to wait until you arrive to find your rental car, Bali car rental and Bali car rental are the two most reliable companies on the island.